 - Salmon is best cooked to an internal temp of 125° to 130° F (140° F for well done).

 - Want it a little smoky?
-You can add some water-soaked wood chips to your grill's fire.
+You can add some wood chips (I recommend Alder wood) to your grill's fire.

-- You can bake the BBQ salmon in the oven if grilling isn't convenient.
+- You can definitely bake the BBQ salmon in the oven if grilling isn't an option.